nethesis/nethvoice-report/ui/src/doc-inline/en/queue/performance_default_1_table_performance.md

 - `Total Null Calls`: calls queued and closed since caller before the set minimum wait
 - `Percentage of Incoming Calls of Null Calls`
+- `Total Not Managed calls`: number of calls wich last interaction failed
+- `Percentage of Not Managed calls`: percentage of not managed calls on the total calls
 - `Maximum, minimum, average wait`: before the answer
 - `Maximum, minimum and average call duration`